Rhodes blood libel: Consular involvement

 The European vice-consuls in Rhodes were united in believing the ritual murder charge.
 They played the key role in the interrogation, with J. G. Wilkinson, the British consul, and E. Masse from Sweden being involved.
 During the interrogation of the chief rabbi, Wilkinson asked, referring to the qadi's decision to dismiss the case: "What signifies the Mollah's judgment to us after what happened in Damascus and it is proved that, according to the Talmud, Christian blood must be used in making your Passover bread?"
 The consuls were also present during much of the torture.
 When the chief rabbi, an Austrian subject, was tortured, he appealed to Austrian vice-consul Anton Giuliani, who replied: "What rabbi?
 What do you complain about?
 So you are not dead yet."

-Some Jewish inhabitants of Rhodes accused the consuls of a conspiracy to exploit the case in order to eliminate Elias Kalimati, a local Jew, who represented the business interests of Joel Davis, a Jewish businessman from London.
+Some Jewish inhabitants of Rhodes accused the consuls of a conspiracy to exploit the case to eliminate Elias Kalimati, a local Jew, who represented the business interests of Joel Davis, a Jewish businessman from London.
 Davis was rapidly increasing his share in the profitable sponge exports from the island, and he was a major business rival of the European consuls.
-Elias Kalimati, however, was not among the persons held in the affair, calling that allegation into question.
-Other Jewish sources claimed that "[t]he consuls stated openly… their purpose of exterminating the Jews of Rhodes or to compel them to change their religion."
+Kalimati, however, was not among the persons held in the affair, calling that allegation into question.
+Other Jewish sources claimed that the "consuls stated openly… their purpose of exterminating the Jews of Rhodes or to compel them to change their religion."